How to use the command 'ln' (with examples)

 Explanation:

-• /path/to/file: The path to the file you want to link.
+• /path/to/file: Path to the original file you want to create a hard link for.

 Example output: